0xPolygonMiden/miden-vm/docs/src/design/decoder/main.md

 In this section we describe high-level semantics of executing all control flow operations.
 The descriptions are not meant to be complete and omit some low-level details.
 However, they provide good intuition on how these operations work.

 #### JOIN operation
-Before a `JOIN` operation is executed by the VM, the prover populates $h_0, ..., h_7$ registers with hashes of left and right child of the *join* program block as shown in the diagram below.
+Before a `JOIN` operation is executed by the VM, the prover populates $h_0, ..., h_7$ registers with hashes of left and right children of the *join* program block as shown in the diagram below.

 ![](https://hackmd.io/_uploads/SJyR0TYOc.png)